burger

 Your message has been sent.
 Thank you for suggesting an improvement to this FAQ.

-This guide concerns the setup of the mobile app Infomaniak Mail (app for iOS/Android smartphone or tablet).
+This guide concerns the configuration of the mobile app Infomaniak Mail (app for iOS/Android smartphone or tablet).

 Access the application settings